Kirsty Strain: Career

 Kirsty Strain's career began when she went on to work with the Scottish Youth Theatre's patrons, Blythe Duff and Colin McCredie in Taggart for STV in the role of Lisa Corrie in the programme's 99th episode, "So Long Baby" in 2009.
 This however, wasn't Kirsty's first television performance: That came in the form of the short film entitled, Rice, Paper, Stars in the roles of Ninja/Baby/Doll as part of the Tartan Shorts series for the BBC in 2000.

 She worked on the feature film Up There.
 She appeared in the comedy sketch series Burnistoun for which she is a member of the principal cast, produced by The Comedy Unit.
 Strain has filmed three consecutive series, the third of which was televised in August 2012.
 She was a regular in the BBC One Scotland television series River City, in the recurring role of Angie Warren.
 She had a role in the BBC One drama, One of Us, and she most recently appeared in an episode of Outlander, which was televised in October 2017.
-Straing also worked on the feature film Anna and the Apocalypse, and appeared in a central role for the feature film And Violet, also in 2017.
+Strain also worked on the feature film Anna and the Apocalypse, and appeared in a central role for the feature film And Violet, also in 2017.

 Charities

-She is an campaigner for ME awareness and supports the charities TYMES Trust and Share A Star.
+She is a campaigner for ME awareness and supports the charities TYMES Trust and Share A Star.